As a babysitter, you're in charge of the children that you're looking after. That includes in the case of an emergency like a fire.

 Even if you're babysitting late and you've put the children to bed, it's a good idea to continue checking on them regularly.

 Ask parents where they store matches or lighters to verify that they're either kept up high where kids can't reach them or in a locked drawer.
-Parents might keep matches away, but overlook some items like barbeque lighters that might be just kept in a drawer by the back door.
+Parents might keep matches put away, but may have overlooked some items like barbeque lighters that might be kept in a drawer by the back door.

-Nowadays most parents wouldn't want you smoking inside their home anyway.
-Even if the parents themselves are smokers, they likely go outside to smoke.
+These days, most parents wouldn't want you smoking inside their home anyway.
+Even if the parents themselves are smokers, hopefully, they go outside to smoke.

 Can't go a full babysitting shift without smoking?
 Try a nicotine patch or gum instead to get you through.